MicrosoftDocs/sdk-api/sdk-api-src/content/d3dcommon/nn-d3dcommon-id3d10blob.md

 ## -description

-This interface is used to return arbitrary length data.
+          This interface is used to return arbitrary-length data.

 ## -inheritance